• Skip to primary navigation

 Improv Patchwork Trees Quilt

-Last Modified: August 27, 2018 by Amy · This post may contain affiliate links · This blog generates income via ads · 29 Comments
+Modified: Nov 3, 2025 · Published: Dec 17, 2016 by Amy Smart · This post may contain affiliate links · 29 Comments

 modern-patchwork-tree-quilt-amy-smart

 A couple of weeks ago I got it back from the quilter.
 I've been wanting to get a good picture of this one with the snow, but we've had mild weather over the past week and all our snow melted.
-Fortunately we got a skiff of snow last night and my husband was a good sport about going out in the freezing temps as my official quilt holder to get some shots of the finished quilt.

 This was one of the most fun quilts I've made this past year.
 I started it last year, knowing I wouldn't finish in time for Christmas, but I did pre-cut the red and green fabrics I'd need for making more trees and set them aside ready to go.
 Over the summer I found a few more great prints of current Christmas prints to add to the mix.

-Then when I was in the mood this fall, I pulled out the stack and got her finished!
 This quilt is deceptively quick and easy to piece.
 My favorite part about it is picking and mixing and matching the fabrics.
 It's a great stash-buster!

 I love the inter-locking orange peel motif that Melissa from Sew Shabby Quilting used to quilt it.
 I've been waiting for just the right project to use this design.
 There's lots of design and texture, but not too dense so that after a few washings, this will be a nice, soft quilt.